Keyboard shortcuts

 Running Your First Scan

-1. From the Monitor page, click Scan Now for your newly added root
+1. From the Roots page, click Scan Now for your newly added root

 3. Once complete, explore the results